JamesDeLay/jamesdelay.dev-v2/README.md

-# Showcase Site
+# jamesdelay.dev

-A website to showcase the stuff I build.
-Built using NextJS, remarkToHTML, tailwindCSS.
+A portfolio website to showcase my projects, tinkerings, and other code-related things.
+Built using React, NextJS, remarkToHTML, & tailwindCSS.
+The articles are written in Markdown and server-side rendered using remarkToHTML.
+The site is deployed to Vercel and can be found [here](https://jamesdelay.dev).

-## To Do:
-- [] Use Next API call to fetch specific READMEs from GitHub and build them as remarkHTML blog pages
-- [] Embed YouTube videos in snippets and expand functionality of "cool" stuff section
+## Tasks & Improvements:
+- [ ] GitHub API to display "pinned" repos as Recent Projects - grab dates from commit
-- [] Refactor Post vs Project specific logic in the code; make it DRY
+- [ ] Refactor Post vs Project specific components & logic in the code; make it DRY
+- [ ] Add more articles to blog
+- [ ] Build out a "hobby" page